The DAG Paradox

 There is a strange asymmetry in distributed systems.
 The directed acyclic graph is, on the merits, the correct data structure for a trustless settlement layer — and almost nobody uses it.
 Out of thousands of crypto projects, the entire DAG category sits at roughly $5.7B in combined market cap, smaller than many individual monolithic chains.
 The obvious architecture is the rare one.

-This is not an accident, and it is not a verdict.
-Difficulty of execution is routinely mistaken for an argument against an architecture, and it is not one.
-The internet is harder to build than a teletype switchboard — packet-switched routing, no central operator, every node forwarding for strangers, congestion control that has to emerge from the edges.
+Complexity is routinely mistaken for an argument against an architecture.
+The internet was harder to build than teletype switchboard infrastructure.
 The switchboard was simpler, legible, easy to reason about.
 It was also the wrong thing.
-The world did not standardize on circuit-switched telephony because circuit-switching was correct; it moved to a packet-switched mesh the moment the harder design became buildable, because the harder design was the one that actually matched the shape of the problem.
+The world did not settle for circuit-switched telephony; it moved to a packet-switched mesh the moment the harder design became buildable, because the harder design was the one that actually matched the shape of the problem.
 “It’s hard” describes the engineering cost, not the architectural truth.

 Zenon’s Network of Momentum is the cleanest expression of that principle.
-The block-lattice gives every account its own chain (the fat, sovereign edge — each account writes its own history), and the meta-DAG supplies only the irreducible coordination needed to make those histories collectively trustworthy (the skinny middle).
-It preserves partial order — it agrees on what genuinely needs ordering and refuses to impose a fake total order on what doesn’t — which is precisely the move the internet made and the switchboard couldn’t.
-Layer onto that a feeless model (no gas tax on the edge), a decentralized immaculate conception with no premine and no founder allocation, and a general-purpose dual-token design, and you have the rare case where the architecture, the launch, and the economics all point the same direction.
+The block-lattice gives every account its own chain (sovereignty at the network edge — each account controls its own ledger, including receive transactions), and the meta-DAG supplies only the irreducible coordination needed to make those histories collectively trustworthy (the skinny middle).
+It preserves partial order — it agrees on what genuinely needs ordering and refuses to collapse into a fake total order — which is precisely the move the internet made and the switchboard couldn’t.
+Layer onto that a feeless model, a decentralized immaculate conception with no premine and no founder allocation, and a general-purpose dual-token design, and you have the rare case where the architecture, the launch, and the economics all point the same direction.

 DAG Network Comparison